tassia/UNIX-W25-Lab8/III-open-questions.md

 2. What are the benefits of FLOSS for the user?

 3. In what order should you run `git` commands to get the files from the repository, edit and put them back in?

+4. What steps should you take when you encounter a merge conflict after pulling remote changes?